-Our programming has evolved from simple distance education to a rich slate of distributed learning options such as K-9 blended programs, high school courses, adult education, aboriginal and special needs programming and the largest selection of international language programs in the Pacific Northwest.
+Our programming has evolved from offering simple distance education in BC to a rich slate of distributed learning options such as K-9 blended programs, high school courses, adult education, aboriginal and special needs programming and the largest selection of international language programs in the Pacific Northwest.

 In 2012, we finally shed the “NIDES” moniker in recognition of the fact that we now serve BC students throughout the province and around the globe.
 The name "Navigate" reflects our commitment to personalized learning, exploration and guiding our students on their lifelong educational journey.

 Did you know?
 In 1919, British Columbia became the first Canadian province to sanction a provincial correspondence school when artist and educator John Kyle provided notes and textbooks to 86 children living in isolated areas.
 By 1929, more than 600 BC children were learning through correspondence.